 - Future Protected Battle Field Ambulance (FPBFA) is a Cat C project to meet the requirement for a Protected Mobility (PM) battlefield multi-role ambulance.
 This will enable in-theatre protected movement of casualties, whilst delivering expected clinical care by 2020.

-As the project progressed within the MoD, industry started to position their solutions.
-General Dynamics, for example, proposed two vehicle families, either of which could fulfil the requirement, the Eagle or Foxhound/Ocelot, although the latter would require some further development.
+As the project progressed within the MoD, the industry started to position its solutions.
+General Dynamics, for example, proposed two-vehicle families, either of which could fulfil the requirement, the Eagle or Foxhound/Ocelot, although the latter would require some further development.

 Supply and Support of a Multi-Role Vehicle Protected (MRV-P) Troop Carrying Vehicle (TCV) and Future Protected Battlefield Ambulance (FPBFA).
 Multi-Role Vehicle — Protected (MRV-P) Troop Carrying Vehicle (TCV) and Future Protected Battlefield Ambulance (FPBFA) are intended to be based on a common base platform with sufficient flexibility to satisfy a number of roles.
 The TCV and FPBFA variants will support the rapidly deployable forces (i.e. first-in, airborne or amphibious capability) as well as the regular armed forces.
 TCV and FPBFA must, therefore, provide protected mobility against real-world scenarios encountered by military forces conducting Global Operations.

 Despite the earlier statements that MRV-P would not be used for early entry forces, this new release changed that.
 It also indicated the common base vehicle could be used for future roles including EOD, RMP, Engineer Support, and Gun Limber.
 Despite this, the MoD also stated there was no requirement for a helicopter underslung carriage for either vehicle.